learningcoding-pixel/tp/docs/UserGuide.md

 * `findteam starteam` returns `StarTeam`
 * `findteam starteam moonteam` returns `StarTeam` , `MoonTeam`<br>
   ![result for 'findteam starteam'](images/findteamstarteamResult.png)

+### Deleting a team : `deleteteam`

+Deletes the specified team at a given index from the RelayCoach app.

+**Tip:** Deleting a team deletes all sessions associated with that team as well.

+Format: `deleteteam INDEX`

+Examples:
+* `listteams` followed by `deleteteam 1` deletes the 1st team in the teams list from the RelayCoach app.

 ### Adding Session: `addsession`